italktocomputers/StringQuery/README.md

 StringQuery v 0.1

-A little query language that transcompiles to SQL.
+A little query language that transcompiles to SQL. (non-working state)

 WARNING: THIS SOFTWARE IS IN ALPHA AND SHOULD NOT BE USED IN PRODUCTION.
 I HAVE